pfq/PFQ/user/libpcap/README.md

 across pcap sockets.

 The pcap library interface is *unchanged*.
-Additional data (e.g. pfq group) is passed to the library as environment variables, while sniffing from multiple devices is possible by specifying their name in colon-separated fashion.
+Additional data (e.g. pfq group) is passed to the library as environment variables (or via configuration file), while sniffing from multiple devices is possible by specifying their name in colon-separated fashion.

 The greatest benefits are achieved with the cooperation of pfqd, a user-space daemon used to manage groups and in-kernel computations.